 As the practitioner you can provide recipes that are delicious, can be scaled up and freeze well.
 This will save your client from trying to figure it out themselves, and make it easier for them to have healthy options readily available.

-Tip for That Clean Life for Business Members: Here are just a few freezer-friendly meals you can provide:
+Here are just a few freezer-friendly meals from That Clean Life you can provide:

 During the postpartum period, constipation is a common issue that can cause significant discomfort.
 Processed food choices will only make the problem worse.

 New parents might not have time for cooking loads of veggies, so encourage them to keep foods like ground flax and chia seeds on hand for sprinkling over meals to add fiber.
 Canned beans are also easy to add to meals.

 Snacking on fruit will add fiber without too much effort.
 Oatmeal is a quick, easy, and nourishing food that adds plenty of fiber as well.This Berry Baked Oatmeal checks all the boxes.
 Fruit, oats and chia seeds.